-If you are a competent practising engineer and are interested in developing your career and improving your job prospects why not consider becoming a registered engineer?
+If you are a competent, practising engineer and are interested in developing your career and improving your job prospects why not consider becoming a registered engineer?
 The Institute of Water is licensed to register Chartered Engineers, Incorporated Engineers and Engineering Technicians.
 There are different pathways to registration available and full advice and support throughout the application process is offered.

-Registration is open to anyone who can demonstrate competence to perform work to the necessary standards, commitment to maintain that competence, work within professional codes and participate actively within the profession.
+Registration is open to anyone who can demonstrate competence to perform work to the necessary standards, commitment to maintain that competence, to work within professional codes and participate actively within the profession.

 All candidates for registration as a Chartered Engineer must be members of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.

 As part of your application you will be asked to produce a copy of your CPD record.
 Institute of Water members have exclusive access to our online CPD platform to support you in the recording and presenting of this, click here to find out more.

 - Professional Review Fees for Chartered Engineer (CEng) £168

 - Initial Registration Fees (covers registration until your next membership renewal date) for Chartered Engineer (CEng) £54.25